 Solving a Load‑Balancing Issue and Opening the Door to New Opportunities at the Same Time

 Internet advertising helps companies to reach their target audiences, creators to get the most from their content, and consumers to get access to online experiences.
 Placing and presenting the right ads to the right viewer at the right time is incredibly complex.
-Many ads are dynamically selected for individual users through a real‑time bidding process that occurs behind the scenes in milliseconds.
+Many ads are dynamically selected for individual users through a real‑time bidding process that occurs within milliseconds behind the scenes.
 And that bidding runs on AppNexus infrastructure.
 AppNexus is the world’s leading independent ad tech company.
 It provides an open, powerful programmatic platform that empowers its customers – including some of the world’s most influential advertising and media companies – to more effectively buy and sell ads.
 Today, AppNexus relies on NGINX Plus to handle some of its most challenging customer use cases.

 AppNexus customers buy and sell ad impressions through a real‑time bidding (RTB) application.
 As a web page loads, each available impression on the page triggers an HTTP retrieval to an AppNexus server, which hosts the ads.
 Advertisers bid to have their ad served to the user, and the winner’s ad is delivered to the user’s page.
 The entire process takes just a few hundred milliseconds, but it occurs billions of times each day.